-If private rooms are available in any dormitory, there will be an additional \$50.00 charge per quarter above the regular rate.
+If private rooms are available in any residence hall, there will be an additional \$75.00 charge per quarter for air conditioned rooms and \$50.00 charge per quarter for non air conditioned rooms above the regular rate.

 The College may provide a residence hall to be used for boarding students who desire to stay on campus between quarters.
 A prorated rent will be charged.